jkariscodes/personal-website/README.md

 <hr />

 <p align="center">Personal portfolio website is a simple and interactive website and blog that has been developed using
 Django and Bootstrap.
-It took me a few weeks to complete and deploy it.</p>
+It took me a few weeks to 'complete' and deploy it.</p>

 ## About

 Personal portfolio website is aimed at demonstrating the capabilities of Django, a Python web framework which has been used for the backend and Bootstrap which has been used to design the front-end and JQuery.

 ## Features